zabbix/zabbix/templates/db/oracle_agent2/README.md

 ## Overview

 For Zabbix version: 6.0 and higher
-The template is developed for monitoring DBMS Oracle Database single instance via Zabbix Agent2.
+The template is developed for monitoring DBMS Oracle Database single instance via Zabbix agent 2.

 This template was tested on: